jonescompneurolab/hnn/installer/mac/troubleshooting.md

 ```

 * These are standard error messages that openmpi produces when there's an error on one process.
 Since we are running an openmpi process for each core that HNN runs on, these messages will be repeated.

+* Please open a [GitHub issue](https://github.com/jonescompneurolab/hnn/issues) (including the output from `check-post.sh`) if you notice a MPI error not documented here.

+## NEURON/MPI debugging (deprecated)

+The steps below have not been updated for new version of NEURON that get installed with `pip install`.
+They may be useful for advanced troubleshooting, however.

 ### MPI debugging, step 1:  NEURON (part 1)